Sustaining high performance is becoming harder – even for highly capable teams.

 A Different Way to Think About Performance

-Most organisations are already investing in performance — leadership development, skills programmes, AI, wellbeing initiatives, better systems and processes.
+Most organisations are already investing in developing capability to improve performance — through leadership development, skills programmes, wellbeing initiatives, AI, and better systems and processes.

 So why do so many organisations still find performance harder to sustain than it should be?